ladraum/TestableJS-grunt-jasmine/README.md

-# TestableJS with Jasmine + Grunt
+# TestableJS with Grunt + Jasmine
-Sample JS Project with Jasmine + Grunt
+Sample JS Project with Grunt + Jasmine

-Just a sample project with Jasmine + Grunt.
+Just a sample project with Grunt + Jasmine.
 Made as a base project to build Katas in Javascript

 Just clone this repo and: `npm install`